schmittjoh/JMSPaymentCoreBundle/Resources/doc/accepting_payments.rst

             if ($action instanceof VisitUrl) {
                 return $this->redirect($action->getUrl());
             }

-            throw $ex;
         }
     }

-    throw new \Exception('Transaction was not successful: '.$result->getReasonCode());
+    throw $result->getPluginException();

 .. tip ::

-    If you get a ``Transaction was not successful exception`` you probably didn't configure the payment plugin correctly.
+    If you get an exception, you probably didn't configure the payment plugin correctly.
 Take a look at the respective plugin's documentation and make sure you followed the instructions.

 Displaying a *Payment complete* page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~